diff-generate

 You can add additional options and parameters, which will be passed to

-command.
+the git format-patch command.
 With those options and arguments, you

 can specify which commits to operate on.